 The SSH File Transfer Protocol is a network protocol that provides file access, file transfer, and file management functionalities over SSH.

-By using SFTP you can easily change, browse and edit files on your Raspberry Pi.
-SFTP is easier to setup than FTP as Raspbian has SSH enabled by default.
+By using SFTP, you can easily change, browse, and edit files on your Raspberry Pi.
+SFTP is easier to set up than FTP once Raspbian has SSH enabled.
+For security reasons, since the November 2016 release of Raspbian, the SSH server has been disabled by default.
+To enable it, please follow these instructions.)

 Download the latest FileZilla Client version for your operating system from filezilla-project.org.